 When deciding to enrol your parent in an assisted living facility, thorough research is essential to identify the best fit.
 Here, we’ve compiled key points to assist you in narrowing down your search.

 The first crucial aspect is the management.
-Inquire about who is overseeing the Organisation, their involvement, and expertise.
+Inquire about who is overseeing the elder care organisation, their involvement, and expertise.
 Verify if the management is hands-on or merely profit-driven with delegated responsibilities.
 Understanding their passion and commitment is paramount, so delve into the details of the individuals behind the facility.

 Another crucial aspect involves the staff.
 To ensure optimal care for yourself or your aging loved one, inquire about the training staff undergoes in community settings.
 A well-trained and compassionate staff plays a vital role in creating a satisfying living environment.
 Delve into the facility’s philosophy, orientation practices, and evaluation procedures.